jostylr/literate-programming-book/manuscript/artistic-programming.md

 <<(part-1/ap-ops.js)

 This is not that exciting of an example.
-And there are a number of ways we could have approached this with a simple copy and paste being there.
+And there are a number of ways we could have approached this with a simple copy and paste being one of them.
 Indeed, the four lines of litpro code is copy and pasted (it is also possible to run some custom code to do this more elegantly, but this is a simple introduction).